Masters of Evil: Baron Heinrich Zemo's Masters of Evil

-The original Masters of Evil (consisting of existing supervillains the Black Knight (Nathan Garrett), Melter, and Radioactive Man) was gathered by Baron Heinrich Zemo.
+The original Masters of Evil (consisting of existing supervillains Black Knight, Melter, and Radioactive Man) was gathered by Baron Heinrich Zemo.
 Despite attempting to capture the Avengers with Adhesive X and spreading it over New York City, the Avengers find an antidote with the help of Paste-Pot Pete, give it to the Masters in secret, and then send most of the members to jail.
 Zemo is tricked into opening a container filled with tear gas inside his helicopter, but escapes anyway.

 Baron Zemo leads the team in his revenge on Captain America and the Avengers.
 The team had been joined by the Enchantress and the Executioner, whom Zemo found in their exile to Earth that was imposed on them by Odin for attacking Thor.
 The Enchantress hypnotizes Thor into attacking the Avengers, but Iron Man breaks him out of the trance.
-Meanwhile, Captain America has been lured to South America to fight Zemo.
+Meanwhile, Captain America is lured to South America to fight Zemo.
 After defeating Zemo, Captain America returns on Zemo's helicopter and stops Zemo from shooting the Avengers.
 However, Enchantress casts a spell that gets the helicopter to the rooftop she and the Executioner are on.
 The Executioner knocks Captain America out by striking his shoulder, and takes him out of the helicopter, after which they all try to escape.
 The Masters are sent to another dimension in a space warp generated by Thor.

 Two issues later, Enchantress returns them to Earth using a spell.
 Simon Williams is given superhuman strength with an ionic ray, though he is told he will die in a week unless given an antidote Zemo has.
 He captures the Wasp and lures the Avengers into a trap, but sacrifices himself to save the Avengers.
 Immortus appears and offers to help the Masters by defeating the Avengers.
 He succeeds in sending Captain America to the Tower of London in 1760.
 The Masters attack the Avengers, but Captain America manages to return.
 The Enchantress, sensing defeat, sends the villains back in time to before they met Immortus.

 In a later issue, Zemo kidnaps Rick Jones with an attractor beam and has the Enchantress and the Executioner release the Black Knight and the Melter (the Radioactive Man having been deported back to China).
 They attack the other Avengers, forcing Captain America to go alone to Zemo's kingdom to rescue Rick.
 The Executioner tells the Avengers that a battle in the city would hurt many people, meaning they should surrender.
 Captain America blinds Zemo with his shield and Zemo dies when he accidentally triggers a rock slide.
-The Black Knight and the Melter are then captured after Thor transports them to another dimension with different scientific laws, meaning their weapons rebound.
-The Enchantress and the Executioner escape by running away before the transportation happened.
+The Black Knight and the Melter are captured after Thor transports them to another dimension with different scientific laws, meaning their weapons rebound.
+However, Enchantress and Executioner escape before they can be transported.